 What are Overrides?

-Overrides allow you to change your target range and/or insulin sensitivity for a set duration or indefinitely, starting now or in the future.
+Overrides allow you to change your target range and/or insulin sensitivity for a set duration or indefinitely.
+You can start an override now or schedule it to start in the future.
 If you modify sensitivity away from 100%, then basal, ISF and Carb Ratio are all adjusted by that percentage – this is different from selecting a temporary basal on a pump.

-Preset overrides are generated by the Loop User, given an emoji and name, then saved for future use.
+Custom Preset overrides are generated by the Looper, given an emoji and name, then saved for future use.
 They can be quickly started by these methods:

 • Select on Loop phone